UKDataServiceOpen/web-scraping/installation/README.md

 # Installing Python

 These instructions guide you through the process of installing Python and other packages (e.g., Jupyter Notebook) on your machine.
-There are also instructions for creating a computing environment that enables you to reproduce the web-scraping code associated with the *Web-scraping for Social Science Research* training series.
+There are also instructions for creating a computing environment that enables you to run the web-scraping code associated with the *Web-scraping for Social Science Research* training series.

 ### Step 1 - Install Python